 This facial soap recipe uses nourishing and cleansing rose clay and coconut milk powder.
 A real treat for your skin!

-For a face soap I'm ok with using higher priced oils that I normally wouldn't use in a regular body bar.
-Yes, you could argue that soap is a wash off product and that it all goes down the drain anyway.
+About a year ago, I started testing and formulating my own face soaps.
+For my face, I'm ok with using higher-priced oils that I usually wouldn't use in a regular body bar.
+Yes, you could argue that soap is a wash-off product and that it all goes down the drain anyway.
 All I can say is that my skin feels and looks great.
-After washing, my face doesn't feel stripped of it's natural oils nor does it feel tight.
-It feels clean, fresh and healthy, and ready for some of my homemade face serum or rose clay face mask.
+After washing, my face doesn't feel stripped of its natural oils or tight.
+It feels clean, fresh, healthy and ready for some of my homemade face serum.

 Ingredients